-When I started Old Soul Wednesdays back in April and built the base of content over the summer, I wasn't working full time and had time on my hands.
-Three weeks ago I started working full time again, and I suddenly found myself feeling like I didn't have time to keep this going.
+When I started Old Soul Wednesdays back in April of 2018 and built the base of content over the summer, I wasn't working full time and had time on my hands.
+That fall I started working full time again, and I suddenly found myself feeling like I didn't have time to keep this going.

 For a couple of weeks, I found myself categorizing Old Soul Wednesdays in my brain as the kind of work that I have to do, the kind of work that sometimes falls victim to procrastination.
 But I had forgotten why I started doing this in the first place: this is nourishing work.
 This is creative work that I do for its own sake.